 - Calamities: Unfortunate events such as natural calamities like earthquakes, floods, hurricanes, etc., or man-made disasters such as accidents or terrorist attacks can leave a deep impact on the minds of pregnant women.
 The dreadful images of these incidents may be hard to erase from the mind and can cause mental stress.

 - Acute stress: This is a condition that can occur during pregnancy either due to personal problems such as financial difficulties, relationship problems, domestic turbulence, physical abuse or mental abuse.
-One of the worst effects of Stress During Pregnancy & Its Effects on You and Your Baby is depression which can be long-lasting.
+One of the worst effects of stress during pregnancy is depression which can be long-lasting.
 Sometimes, this extends to periods even after pregnancy, leading to post-partum depression.

 - Pregnancy worries: Many women suffer from stress resulting from pregnancy-related worries such as anxiety about labour pain, fears about the health of the baby, miscarriage fears or even the anxieties of coping with parenthood.
 This is a maternal stress worry that can make them hyper, sleep-deprived and even depressed.